What are the best Android RPGs?

 In the case of some games, especially those ported over from PC, that "while" could be 20 or 30 hours!
 This makes the best RPGs worth their price in the Google Play Store.
 There are some duds in there, so we've hand-picked the best of the best to save you the trouble of digging.

-If you're looking for more than just RPGs, be sure to check out our roundup of the best Android games of the year!
+If you're looking for more than just RPGs, be sure to check out our roundup of the

 One of the most beloved RPG sagas is on mobile in the form of 12 Final Fantasy games: